Web3-Pi/web3-pi-imager/README.md

   - **Consensus Device**:
     - Hostname (e.g. `eop-1-cons.local`).
-    - Consensus client (e.g., Lighthouse) and port (e.g. 9000).
+    - Consensus client (e.g. Lighthouse) and port (e.g. 9000).

 ### 3. Advanced Settings

 Regardless of the mode selected, you can access advanced settings to configure:
 - Execution endpoint address (e.g. `http://localhost:8551`).
-- Locale settings such as time zone (e.g. Europe/Warsaw) and keyboard layout (e.g. US).
+- Locale settings such as time zone and keyboard layout.
   - By default, the keyboard layout will use the system's default settings unless explicitly configured.
 - Wireless LAN configuration, including network name (SSID) and password.